 The following six dimensions and criteria are abbreviated.
-Providers should refer to ASAM Criteria - 3^{rd} Edition beginning on page 174 for complete criteria for each dimension.
+Providers should refer to ASAM Criteria - $3^{rd}$ Edition beginning on page 174 for complete criteria for each dimension.

 • At minimal risk of withdrawal, at Levels 3.3 or 3.5.
 If withdrawal is present, it meets Level 3.2-D criteria.
+Dimension 2: BIOMEDICAL CONDITIONS & COMPLICATIONS:

+• None or stable, or receiving concurrent medical monitoring.
 Dimension 3: EMOTIONAL, BEHAVIORAL OR COGNITIVE CONDITIONS & COMPLICATIONS:

 • Demonstrates repeated inability to control impulses or a personality disorder requires structure to shape behavior.
 Other functional deficits require a 24-hour setting to teach coping skills.
-A Dual Diagnosis Enhanced setting is required for SPMI Severely and Persistently Mentally Ill patients.
+A Dual Diagnosis Enhanced setting is required for SPMI Severely and Persistently Mentally III patients.